gabrielsyphan/bring-global/README.md

     cd bring-global
     ```

-3. Create a copy of the `.env-example` file and rename it to `.env`:
+3. Create a copy of the `env-example.txt` file and rename it to `.env`:

     ```bash
     cp env-example.txt .env